halt-spesn/c_mmorpg_base/README.md

 game coded by gemini.
-current issues: does not runs in wine; window decors on mac os are black
+current issues: game(unable to walk), server(won't launch) does not runs in wine; window decors on mac os are black